Niccoryan0/reading-notes/201/reading-01.md

 **HTML5 Elements:**

 Headers and footers:
-: <header> and <footer> can be used for an entire webpages header and footer, but also for an individual article or section's header and footer.
+: &lt;header&gt; and &lt;footer&gt; can be used for an entire webpages header and footer, but also for an individual article or section's header and footer.

 Navigation
-: <nav> is used for a section that allows the user to navigate around the site.
+: &lt;nav&gt; is used for a section that allows the user to navigate around the site.

 Articles
-: <article> is applied to any section that "could stand alone and potentially be syndicated" (pg.
+: &lt;article&gt; is applied to any section that "could stand alone and potentially be syndicated" (pg.
 435), such as individual articles on a news page, or one post.
 Articles can be nested inside one another, such as comments for a blog post.

 Asides
-: <aside> when used within an article should represent information related to the article but that is not entirely necessary, such as a pullquote or a definition of a word.
+: &lt;aside&gt; when used within an article should represent information related to the article but that is not entirely necessary, such as a pullquote or a definition of a word.
 Used outside an article it is for information realted to the entire webpage such as a search bar for the site.

 Sections
-: <section> is a slightly vague element used to group related content together, each section will usually have it's own heading.
+: &lt;section&gt; is a slightly vague element used to group related content together, each section will usually have it's own heading.
 It can be used to split a particularly long article into sections, to "contain different sections of the apge, such as latest news, top products, and newsletter signup" (pg.
 437), or to group together multiple, related articles.
-However, <section> should not serve as a wrapper for the whole page.
+However, &lt;section&gt; should not serve as a wrapper for the whole page.

 Heading groups
-: <hgroup> is used to contain multiple headings in one group, such as a heading and subsequent subheading, so that both can be treated as a single heading.
+: &lt;hgroup&gt; is used to contain multiple headings in one group, such as a heading and subsequent subheading, so that both can be treated as a single heading.
 It has received mixed reaction with some finding little use in it and other finding some use in it.

 Figures
-: <figure> can be used to contain content referenced by but not integral to the the main article or page, such as images, videos, graphs, diagrams, and code samples. <figcaption> can be used to add a caption for the figure it is contained within.
+: &lt;figure&gt; can be used to contain content referenced by but not integral to the the main article or page, such as images, videos, graphs, diagrams, and code samples. &lt;figcaption&gt; can be used to add a caption for the figure it is contained within.

 Linking around block-level elements
-: <a> can be used to turn an entire block level element into a link, this is not new to HTML 5 but was not previously seen as a correct use of the <a> tag.
+: &lt;a&gt; can be used to turn an entire block level element into a link, this is not new to HTML 5 but was not previously seen as a correct use of the &lt;a&gt; tag.

 ### HTML & CSS Chapter 18: “Process & Design” (pp.452-475)
 **Overview:**